 Small, efficient projects may screen out of further requirements.
-This includes projects that screen out due to OPR's de minimis VMT criteria as discussed in Section 4.3, and projects that emit less than 1,100 MT CO2e/year prior to implementation of BMP 1 and 2.84 SMAQMD recently reviewed 102 Environmental Impact Reports (EIRs) and Mitigated Negative Declarations (MNDs) in Sacramento County between 2014 and 2018.
-Of these projects, a screening level of 1,100 MT CO2e/year would result in 43 projects below the screening level but would still capture over 98% of the total GHG emissions.
-SMAQMD has prepared an operational screening table of project sizes by land use subtype that are below the 1,100 MT CO2e/year threshold to assist in these designations.85
+This includes projects that screen out due to OPR's de minimis VMT criteria as discussed in Section 4.3, and projects that emit less than 1,100 MT $CO_2e/year$ prior to implementation of BMP 1 and $2.^{88}$ SMAQMD recently reviewed 102 Environmental Impact Reports (EIRs) and Mitigated Negative Declarations (MNDs) in Sacramento County between 2014 and 2018.
+Of these projects, a screening level of 1,100 MT $CO_2e/year$ would result in 43 projects below the screening level but would still capture over 98% of the total GHG emissions.
+SMAQMD has prepared an operational screening table of project sizes by land use subtype that are below the 1,100 MT $CO_2e/year$ threshold to assist in these designations.
+89 The 1,100 MT threshold was adopted by the Board with substantial evidence and documented through staff reports.
+90